Leo Amery: Colonial Secretary

 Amery was Colonial Secretary in Baldwin's second government from 1924 to 1929.
 Amery expanded the role of the Commercial Adviser into the Economic and Financial Advisership under Sir George Schuster.
 He also created the post of Chief Medical Adviser, under Sir Thomas Stanton, and a range of advisers on education (Sir Hanns Visscher for Tropical Africa), agriculture (Sir Frank Stockdale), a Veterinary Adviser, and a Fisheries Adviser.
 He also set up the Empire Marketing Board.

 A favourite scheme was to develop one or more colonies into white-ruled dominions, with special attention to Southern Rhodesia (modern Zimbabwe), Kenya, and Palestine.
 In Africa, he sought to create an East African Dominion composed of Kenya, Uganda and Tanganyika.
 The strong opposition by the overwhelming non-white populations in Africa, and by the Arabs in Palestine, destroyed his plans for Dominion status in those territories.
 The Permanent Mandates Commission, which oversaw Tanganyika (a mandated territory), opposed Amery's plan.
-Amery argued that his guiding principle in East Africa was the same "dual policy" applied in Kenya, namely the "protection" of the black population while also being responsible for "for the fullest development of those territories" and "those in particular of our race who had undertaken the task of that development".
+Amery argued that his guiding principle in East Africa was the same "dual policy" applied in Kenya, namely the "protection" of the black population while also being responsible for "the fullest development of those territories" and "those in particular of our race who had undertaken the task of that development".
 In effect, Amery was saying that the East African Dominion would be run in the interests of the British settlers in East Africa, especially in Kenya which had attracted a considerable number of such settlers.
 The model for the proposed East African Dominion was South Africa, a Dominion dominated politically by its white population.
 Tanganyika had attracted a number of German settlers when it had been the colony of German East Africa, and Amery wanted to join link Tanganyika to Kenya both to give the proposed Dominion a larger white population and for economic reasons.
 Uganda had not attracted many white settlers, but Amery wanted to include Uganda in the proposed Dominion as its rich soil made it highly productive for agriculture.